buehler/mse-master-thesis/sections/02_definitions.md

 ### Securing Communication between Parties

-The key focus of the distributed authentication mesh is the possibility to provide a secured identity over a service landscape that has heterogeneous authentication schemes [@buehler:DistAuthMesh].
+The key focus of the Distributed Authentication Mesh is the possibility to provide a secured identity over a service landscape that has heterogeneous authentication schemes [@buehler:DistAuthMesh].
 Thus, securing communication between participants is of most utter importance.
 A wide range of security mechanisms and authentication schemes exist.
-To demonstrate the distributed authentication mesh and the contracts between the trust zones, the following schemes/techniques are used.
+To demonstrate the Distributed Authentication Mesh and the contracts between the trust zones, the following schemes/techniques are used.

 #### HTTP Basic Authentication